ArkScript-lang/Ark/README.md

                                     delimited by ';'

         -bcr, --bytecode-reader     Launch the bytecode reader
-        <file>                      If file isn't a bytecode file, the cached compiled will be
+        <file>                      .arkc bytecode file or .ark source file that will be compiled
-                                    loaded ; if there are none, it will be compiled first
+                                    first

         -on, --only-names           Display only the bytecode segments names and sizes -a, --all                   Display all the bytecode segments (default)